BIGJRA/BIGJRA.github.io/reborn.md

 |**Shuckle**       |39 |                  |   |
 |Binacle           |1  |                  |   |

 Before we continue the story, head to the left side of the academy to reach a new section of beach.
+Go down and left from here.

+**Hiker Jack.
+Field: Rocky Field**
+- Archen, Lv.
+38, Serious Nature, IVs: 10

+You'll see the entrance to Pyrous Mountain here - we won't be entering quite yet.
+Make your way up the western part of the beach from here.

+**Nature Girl Ici.
+Field: Ashen Beach**
+- Throh, Lv.
+38, Serious Nature, IVs: 10

+**Psychic Juan.
+Field: Ashen Beach**
+- Raichu-Alola, Lv.
+38, Serious Nature, IVs: 10

-Across the wide band from the Pyrous Mountain entrance at the bottom to the Apophyll Cave entrance at the top, you'll find hidden *Swift Wing*, *Green Shard*, *Star Piece*, *Telluric Seed*, 3 *Shoal Shells*, 2 *Stardusts*, 2 *Purple Shards*, *Exp.
+On the western beach, you can find hidden items:  *Swift Wing*, *Green Shard*, *Star Piece*, *Telluric Seed*, 3 *Shoal Shells*, 2 *Stardusts*, 2 *Purple Shards*, *Exp.
 Candy L*, *X Sp.
 Def*, and *Red Shard*.

 If it is storming, you can find a **Corsola** on the left side of the area who will join you in exchange for snax.

+The Apophyll Cave is up from here, but we will return in a bit.
 Head back to the Apophyll Academy.
 Now, we're going to head inside.

 **Apophyll Academy Shop**